 WFD status classifications from the WFD monitoring programme apply at the water body scale and are generally based on several samples/surveys targeting a variety of parameters including biological, physico-chemical, chemical and hydromorphological elements.
+The monitoring information on which the marine status classifications are based was collected by the EPA, the MI, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board (CFB) between 2005 and 2008.

-The WFD status of the transitional and coastal water body, within which the shellfish area is situated, is 'good' and therefore satisfactory and is 'moderate' and therefore unsatisfactory, reflecting unsatisfactory chromium levels.
-The IIen River which discharges into the designated area is also 'good' and therefore satisfactory (Map 12).
+The WFD status of the coastal water body, within which the shellfish area is situated, is 'moderate' and therefore unsatisfactory, reflecting unsatisfactory chromium levels.
+The Leamanaddra and Bawnaknockane Rivers which discharge into the shellfish area are 'high' and 'good' and therefore satisfactory (Map 12).
+However, the available shellfish samples are compliant with the shellfish standards for chromium.